-The best sales to shop this weekend: Casper, Apple, Baublebar and more | CNN Underscored
+The best sales to shop this weekend: Casper, Apple, BaubleBar and more | CNN Underscored

 More deals to shop

-- Freshen up your kicks and more with Nike sneakers, apparel and accessories starting at $30 for men and women, now at Nordstrom Rack. starting at $30
+- Freshen up your kicks and more with Nike sneakers, apparel and accessories starting at $30 for men and women, now at Nordstrom Rack.

-- OXO cooking utensils and kitchen accessories are now on sale at Macy’s, with an additional 20% off select items when you use the code SHOP.
+- Oxo cooking utensils and kitchen accessories are now on sale at Macy’s, with an additional 20% off select items when you use the code SHOP.

 - Columbia is getting you ready for winter adventures and beyond with up to 60% off jackets, hiking boots and more when you use the code SUMMERDEALS.